tthorntone/AdNauseam-Wiki/Behind-the-scene-network-requests.md

 ### How to filter behind-the-scene network requests

 **Important:** The blocking of behind-the-scene network requests can cripple important functionality of your browser or installed extensions. **If you decide to filter some behind-the-scene network requests, you are entirely responsible for the consequences.**

+The ability to filter behind-the-scene network requests is only available when _"advanced user"_ is enabled.
+Also, the _behind-the-scene_ virtual tab is whitelisted by default, i.e. no filtering will occur even after you enable _"advanced user"_ mode.